HsiangHung/Machine_Learning_Note/Time_Series/README.md

 This model is called **Autoregressive Integrated Moving Average** or `ARIMA(p,d,q)` model of Y. $p$ is the number of lagged values of $Y^{\prime}$ which represents the autoregressive (AR) nature of model, $q$ is the number of lagged values of the error term which represents the moving average (MA) nature of model and $d$ is the number of times $Y$ has to be differences to produce the stationary $Y^{\prime}$ .

-The term **integrated** implies that in order to obtain a forecast of Y, we have to sum up (or **integrate over**) the values of $Y^{\prime}$ are the differenced values of the original series Y. If no differencing is involved, this model is called an Autoregressive Moving Average, i.e. `ARMA(p,q)`.
+The term **integrated** implies that in order to obtain a forecast of $Y$, we have to sum up (or **integrate over**) the values of $Y^{\prime}$ are the differenced values of the original series $Y$.
+If no differencing is involved, this model is called an Autoregressive Moving Average, i.e. `ARMA(p,q)`.

 ### 1.5 ARIMAX model

-Econometricians developed another class of models that incorporated auroregressive and moving average components of Box-Jenkins approach with the ‘explanatory variables’ approach of standard econometrics [[Rob Hyndman, ARIMAX]][The ARIMAX model muddle].
+Econometricians developed another class of models that incorporated auroregressive and moving average components of Box-Jenkins approach with the `explanatory variables` approach of standard econometrics [[Rob Hyndman, ARIMAX]][The ARIMAX model muddle].
 The simplest of such models is the ARIMAX which is just an ARIMA with additional explanatory variables, written as

 $$ Y_t^* = \beta x_t + \Big( \phi_1 Y_{t-1}^* + \phi_2 Y_{t-2}^* + \cdots + \phi_p Y^*_{t-p} \Big) + \Big( \epsilon_t + \theta_1 \epsilon_{t-1} + \theta_2 \epsilon_{t-2} + \cdots \theta_q \epsilon_{t-q} \Big) $$